Digital Video Cameras

 All of these camera suit me for different purposes except for my very old ones (not listed).
 Those are now book ends ornaments in my office!

-As at 2021, the top 2 are the ones I use the most.
-The amazing Panasonic S1H for up to 6K RAW video and some stills.
-My aging but still more than lovely Panasonic GH5 for superb 400mbps 10-bit 4K video.
-The drones are all good for 4K video and high quality stills.
+As at 2024, the top 2 are the ones I use the most with the GH7 taking a top spot when I buy it.
+The amazing Panasonic S1H and S5iiX for up to 6K RAW video and some stills.
+The drones are all good for up to 5.1K Pro Res video and high quality stills.

 Sample, and More Recent Panasonic S1H Footage